 The machine will turn itself off after 15 minutes, so it’s not like you only have to turn it on once and then at any time you can make a coffee from your phone as long as there’s a cup and the milk carafe is in place.

-However, if you could turn it on with the app then in theory you could leave a cup on the drip tray the night before and at least make an espresso coffee or Americano, for instance, from your smart phone – or if there’s someone else up and you can’t be bothered getting up, you could ask the less lazy person to put milk in the carafe and stick it on the machine, and then bring you your coffee ;-).
+But, if you could turn it on with the app then in theory you could leave a cup on the drip tray the night before and at least make an espresso or Americano, for instance, from your smart phone – or if there’s someone else up and you can’t be bothered getting up, you could ask the less lazy person to put milk in the carafe and stick it on the machine, and then bring you your coffee ;-).

 Yes if there’s a less lazy person already up, they could turn the machine on too, but you can only operate the machine from your phone once the machine has heated itself up and rinsed itself, so there’s a bit of a wait once it’s been manually turned on.